aochoae/seo-toolkit/README.md

 # SEO Toolkit

-SEO Toolkit is a smart plugin that assistances you to optimize your website for purposes of SEO with easy.
+SEO Toolkit is a smart plugin that assists you to optimize your website for purposes of SEO easily.

 * XML Sitemap support
 * Image XML Sitemap